-Self-Calibration
+13.1.1 Self-Calibration

 A self-calibration is performed upon power-up and can also be invoked by the user upon command.
 Calibration trims the 100Ω analog input differential termination resistor and minimizes full-scale error, offset error, DNL and INL, resulting in maximizing SNR, THD, SINAD (SNDR) and ENOB.
 Internal bias currents are also set with the calibration process.
 All of this is true whether the calibration is performed upon power up or is performed upon command.
 Running the self calibration is an important part of this chip's functionality and is required in order to obtain adequate performance.
 In addition to the requirement to be run at power-up, self calibration must be rerun whenever the sense of the FSR pin is changed.
-For best performance, we recommend that self calibration be run 20 seconds or more after application of power and whenever the operating temperature changes significantly relative to the specific system performance requirements.
+For best performance, we recommend that self calibration be run 20 seconds or more after application of power and whenever the operating temperature changes significantly, according to the system design performance specifications.
 See On-Command Calibration for more information.
 Calibration can not be initiated or run while the device is in the power-down mode.
 See Power Down for information on the interaction between Power Down and Calibration.